Winter Orientation (Orientation Part I)

 When is new student orientation?

-New international student orientation (part I) will take place from Tuesday, January 21 through Friday, January 24.
-Check-in is on Tuesday, January 21 in the Student Activities Center lobby.
-It is a four-day series of events that covers international student specific information (including Intake Process, information on US Immigration regulations, and student services) as well as class registration and advising.
-When you check-in on Day 1, you will receive a detailed schedule that outlines specific orientation information for freshmen international students and transfer international students.
+New international student orientation (part I) normally takes place the week before classes begin.
+It is a three to four-day series of events that covers international student specific information (including Intake Process, information on US Immigration regulations, and student services) as well as class registration and advising.
+When you check-in on Day 1, you will receive a detailed schedule that outlines specific orientation information for freshmen and transfer international students.

-In addition, students are required to attend Experience Stony Brook (part II) on Sunday, January 26.
+In addition, students are required to attend Experience Stony Brook (part II).
 You will attend a series of programs and activities designed to acclimate you to Stony Brook and introduce you to faculty, staff, and fellow students.

 What happens at orientation?

 Orientation Part I for international students is a four-day series of events.
 You will meet with other international students and have your picture taken for your ID card.
 You will complete your Intake Process, where you will check-in with Visa and Immigration Services office who make sure all of your documents are in order.
 You will meet with an Academic Adviser who will help you put together your class schedule and direct you to take the math assessment or writing assessment if needed.
 During orientation, you will also meet with International Student Ambassadors (ISAs) who will lead you through workshops and cultural exchange activities designed to acclimate you to the Stony Brook University community and resources.